 It is piquant to recall how nearly the founders of the edition got one thing wrong.
 Musica Britannica was the product of the determination of the Royal Musical Association, expressed in its 1948 Memorandum of Association, to publish ‘English Music derived from non-copyright sources earlier than the twentieth century which has not been made available to the public by commercial publishers’.
 Fortunately, ‘English’ was quickly corrected.
 Scottish composers appeared in an early volume; composers from Ireland reflect a past political reality, while those from Italy (in Italian Madrigals Englished) may anticipate a future one.
 Although we need not include Handel, British by residence, we publish the children of immigrants, such as Alfonso Ferrabosco and Stephen Storace; and we claim among ‘our’ composers Peter Philips and John Field, most of whose music was composed abroad.

 Rather than avoiding only what ‘commercial’ publishers offer, we avoid composers for whom scholarly collected editions exist or are in preparation: hence we have Blow rather than Purcell, Parry rather than Elgar, the keyboard music but not the rest of Byrd; and we do not tread on grass belonging to our distinguished cousin Early English Church Music.
 Anthologies must compromise between completeness and representativeness.
 There are few whose complete works, like Dunstable’s, fit into one volume — one of those which we view with the greatest pride.
-The original plan was to publish ten volumes; now with more than eighty, and keeping all volumes in print, it is hard to see that our task has any real ending.
-We range in fame from Anon to Byrd, and from the Middle Ages to 1900; and we no longer find any intrinsic reason to exclude the twentieth century.
+The original plan was to publish ten volumes; now with one hundred, and keeping all volumes in print, it is hard to see that our task has any real ending.
+We range in fame from Anon to Byrd, and from the Middle Ages to the early twentieth century.

 Musica Britannica Trust